 We sat down with Correlated CTO John Peña for a live Ask me Anything (AMA) event to talk about his experience with platform engineering, scaling a startup, and effective developer tooling.
-You can read our recap below, or listen to the full recording on Twitter and follow us @seaplane_io for details on upcoming industry events!
+You can listen to the AMA or read our recap below and follow us @seaplane_io for details on upcoming industry events!

 Thank you so much for being here John!
 Maybe you can start by giving us a little bit of a background on what you're working on today.